When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 Tips for Older Kids

-Once your child is out of the toddler years, it generally becomes easier to involve them in the process.
+Once your child is out of the toddler years, involving them in the process generally becomes easier.
 Here are some tips:

 • Bring your child: If you can, bring your child with you to the shop.
-Perhaps let them pick out what they like and have them try it in the fitting room if possible.
-This way, you’re sure it’s the right fit.
+Perhaps let them pick out what they like and have them try it on in the fitting room.
+This way, you’ll be sure it’s the right fit.

 • Buy one size up: Your child is likely to experience growth spurts until age 14 for girls and 16 for boys (2).
 Hence, we recommend buying one size up to avoid having to buy new pants too often.
 You can always buy a belt for them until the pants fit correctly.

-• Bring a pair of pants: If you’re doing the shopping alone, bring a pair of pants that fit your child.
-Then use them as a guide for the new ones.
+• Bring a pair of pants: If you’re shopping alone, bring a pair of pants that fit your child.
+Then, use them as a guide for the new ones.

 • Keep measurements with you: You can keep them on your phone or a small piece of paper in your wallet or purse.
 Make sure to update them as your child grows.

 • Stick to the same brands: Sizes vary between brands.
-If you have a favorite brand, use them for as long as possible to make it a bit easier for yourself.
+If you have a favorite brand, use it for as long as possible to make it easier for yourself.

 International Conversion Chart